Bludwin/Blud---World-Level-Design/README.md

 # Blud---1st ever Level Designer Role - Voidfall World 1 Progression

 These are screenshots from my first ever attempt at building a more realistic world than my previous low poly attempt.
 This is for the game voidfall where i have been given the role of level designer.
+There is no 3d art creator within the dev team yet so My job of building this world consists of also looking for free assets on the unity store that i can use along side other free assets from other content crators.
+If I had access to unique assets I would be able to build and design worlds much easier and faster.
+The voidfall theme is souls like with a space theme to it, 2 very hard artworks to blend considering I am using seperate artwork from different creators.
 This is just the first world.
 It has a long way to go still so i will continue to post the updates here as i develop the world.

 ![Screenshot 2025-04-30 122007](https://github.com/user-attachments/assets/f0e3d360-fb99-4d6b-9281-e8679238b2cb)